Skip to main content

 1. Student is required to undertake a major rewrite of all or a significant part of the thesis.

-2. This process should be completed within 12 months and the candidate must be registered as a student.
+2. This process should be completed within 12 months and the student must be registered for the duration.

-3. The new thesis needs to be submitted as a PDF online for a new examination (see step 3).
+3. The new thesis must be submitted for a new examination (see step 1).

 Reject, but allow the award of a lower degree